What is a Menopause Belly Fat? 8 Causes of a Menopausal Belly

 Menopause causes your metabolism to slow, with some studies indicating your body burns fewer calories daily.

-Also, the number of meals and the time you have meals in a day can also make a significant difference.
+Also, the number of meals and the time you have meals in a day can make a significant difference.

 Stay Vertical More Often